magepages/mpdocs/docs/commweb/index.md

 ![](https://i.imgur.com/p1I0ugc.png)

-- Cards will be authenticated when Customer completes the card number when checking out.
+- Cards will be authenticated when customer completes the card number when checking out.
 For cards not selected in this section, there will be an invalid message for the customer.
-With the card not selected it will not be displayed in the Checkout page and when ordering the backend.
+With the card not selected, it will not be displayed on the Checkout page and Backend order.
 - **Payment from Applicable Countries**: Select a country to apply the payment method
   - **All Countries**: Applies to all countries
   - **Specific Countries**: Only applicable for the countries selected in the **Payment from Specific Countries** field.